senzing-garage/packer-senzing-demo-ubuntu-18.04/README.md

 # packer-senzing-demo-ubuntu-18.04

+## :warning: Repository in abeyance

+## Synopsis

+:warning: This is incomplete work -- and probably doesn't full work.

 This repository is an example of how to build machine images using [Packer](https://www.packer.io/).

+## Overview

 In this example, a
 Ubuntu 18.04 ISO image